rebelsky/csc207b/_exams/exam01.md

 _Here you will find the questions students ask along the way and any answers I provide to those questions._

+### Problem 1

+Why do you want us to write a loop in our testing?
+  : Say you wanted to generate 100 different arrays as part of some
+    test.
+Wouldn't you be better off writing those with a loop than manually?

+### Problem 2

+Can we approximate the result?
+  : No.  The only approximate allowed is that given by integer division.

 ## Errata